DarkQA: Benchmarking Vision-Language Models on Visual-Primitive Question Answering in Low-Light Indoor Scenes: CONCLUSION

 \section{CONCLUSION}

-We introduce DarkEQA, a new benchmark designed to address an overlooked and critical regime in VLM evaluation: the lack of systematic analysis for embodied reasoning in low-light conditions.
-Using a physically-grounded low-light image synthesis pipeline, we create a reproducible benchmark to measure VLM robustness against realistic visual degradations.
-Our findings reveal that current VLMs are brittle in the dark, and that seemingly straightforward solutions like LLIE pre-processing can yield unstable results.
-Although our benchmark provides evaluations based on HM3D-Sem, our contribution extends beyond this single dataset.
-The provided low-light image synthesis algorithm and rule-based QA generation pipeline can be leveraged to adapt numerous existing datasets for new training and evaluation purposes.
-While our benchmark reveal the vulnerabilities of both VLMs and LLIEs to indoor low-light conditions, a detailed causal analysis of these failures remains a valuable direction for future research.
-Furthermore, our adopted approach—synthesizing low-light images from rendered inputs—is a practical choice when considering physical and financial limitations.
-However, mitigating a potential real-to-sim gap presents another important avenue for subsequent work.
+We introduce \yohan{DarkQA, a new benchmark designed to address an overlooked and critical regime in VLM evaluation: the lack of systematic analysis for embodied scenario in low-light conditions.
+Using a physically-grounded low-light image synthesis pipeline, we create a reproducible benchmark to measure VLM robustness against realistic visual degradations. } Our findings reveal that current VLMs are brittle in the dark, and that seemingly straightforward solutions like LLIE pre-processing can yield unstable results. \yohan{ While our benchmark reveal the vulnerabilities of VLMs to low-light conditions, a detailed failure analysis remains a valuable direction.}